Evelien van Es Business & Life Coaching

 18.2 All disputes arising from agreements can only be brought before the competent court in the district in which the provider is established.

 19.1 Provider is entitled to change these general terms and conditions.
-The customer is deemed to have accepted the relevant changes if the customer has not received a written protest against this within 14 days after the supplier’s notification that the change will take place.
+The customer is deemed to have accepted the relevant changes if Provider has not received a written protest against this within 14 days after its notification that the change will take place.